AdrianDias444/42_Projects/ft_printf/README.md

+# ft_printf

 _This project has been created as part of the 42 curriculum by addias._

 ## Description

-This project consists of reimplment the function printf, using `<stdarg>` library for use variable arguments.
-This function support this kind of formats `%(c,s,d,i,u,p,x,X,%)`
+This project consists of reimplementing the `printf` function, using the `<stdarg.h>` library to handle variable arguments.

+The function supports the following format specifiers:

+- `%c`
+- `%s`
+- `%d`
+- `%i`
+- `%u`
+- `%p`
+- `%x`
+- `%X`
+- `%%`

 ## Instructions

-Compile with standart flags(-Wall -Wextra -Werror) my `ft_printf.c` and  `ft_printf_utils.c`, or just use command make, for create `libftprintf.a` for compile with the main file, `CC ft_printf.c libftprintf.a` and compare the output of the original printf with my function.
+To compile, use the standard flags:

+-Wall -Wextra -Werror

+with the source files:

+- ft_printf.c
+- ft_printf_utils.c

+Alternatively, run:

+make

+to create the static library `libftprintf.a`.

+To compile with a main file, use:

+cc main.c libftprintf.a

 ## Resources

-Various resources were used, including `GeeksForGeeks` and browser-based debuggers like `PythonTutor`.
+Various resources were used, including GeeksForGeeks and browser-based debuggers like PythonTutor.

-### Algorithm Explanations
+## Algorithm Explanation

-The printf function work traversing and printing the string that we put as the first parameter of the function, until we discover a `%` character and the next one is one of the format that our function support.
-And for identify this cases we use `ft_spec()`.
-Every single time we call function `ft_format()` we pass has parameter the current argument for we print and the format for this parameter.
-In format function we have multiples `if` for identify which is the current format.
-The return of `ft_format()` is always that number of characteres that we print from argument and that will be incremented in `total_len` variable (the return of `ft_printf()`)
+The printf function works by traversing and printing the string passed as the first parameter until it encounters a % character, followed by one of the supported format specifiers.

+To identify these cases, we use ft_spec().

+Each time we call ft_format(), we pass the current argument and its corresponding format specifier as parameters.
+Inside ft_format(), multiple if statements determine the current format.

+The return value of ft_format() is always the number of characters printed from the argument, which is then added to the total_len variable — the final return value of ft_printf().